 Companies [2] and [3] discussed the issue of default TCI-state of PDSCH when DCI indicates two TCI-states and their proposals are:

-[2] propose that iIf the TCI codepoint indicates two TCI states, one of SDM, FDM scheme 2a, FDM scheme 2b, TDM scheme 3 and TDM scheme 4 may be scheduled.
+[2] propose that if the TCI codepoint indicates two TCI states, one of SDM, FDM scheme 2a, FDM scheme 2b, TDM scheme 3 and TDM scheme 4 may be scheduled.
 Two indicated TCI states can be replaced by the two default TCI states.
 The mapping among the default TCI states, DMRS ports and the allocated time/frequency resources can follow the case when the offset between PDCCH and the corresponding PDSCH is larger than the threshold.

 [3] propose that if two TCI states are indicated: